Editor’s note: This article was last reviewed and updated on 19 November 2024.

 , toast.info

-, and so on — while using the useNotificationCenter
+, etc. — while using the useNotificationCenter

 Hook, the toast notification will get added to the toast center.

-Before using this Hook, first import it from react-toastify
+Before using this Hook, first, import it from react-toastify

 addons.
 You can use it in your component like any other React Hook: